What is a virtual classroom?

 In just the last generation, networked computers, data analysis, internet, social media, cloud computing and other emerging technologies have transformed the fields of education and training.

-Yet there’s another innovation that draws from the combined power of those four technologies to deliver a learning experience like no other: Virtual classrooms.
+Yet there’s another innovation that draws from the combined power of those four technologies to deliver a learning experience like no other: Virtual classroom.

 These online learning tools play an essential role in allowing educators and trainers to merge the best attributes of face-to-face, in-classroom education with anywhere, anytime online instruction.
 They also help teachers and administrators derive maximum impact from their online learning initiatives, providing numerous benefits in terms of efficiency, accessibility, and return on investment.